Kane Williamson

 Williamson was the only New Zealander to be named in the ICC Test Team of the Decade (2011–2020).
-He won ICC Spirit of Cricket award in 2018.
-The late former New Zealand cricketer, Martin Crowe, noted that, "we're seeing the dawn of probably our greatest ever batsman" in Williamson.
+He won the ICC Spirit of Cricket award in 2018.
+The late former New Zealand cricketer Martin Crowe noted that "we're seeing the dawn of probably our greatest ever batsman" in Williamson.
 In June 2021, he captained New Zealand to win the inaugural ICC World Test Championship, the first ICC trophy the team won since winning the 2000 ICC KnockOut Trophy.
 In November 2021, he led New Zealand to the final of the ICC T20 World Cup.
 He is widely regarded as one of the greatest batsmen of his generation.
+Williamson retired from all international cricket on June 12, 2026, with immediate effect, after making 0 and 18 against England at Lords.
+Speaking on the decision, Williamson said "I've thought about it for a while, but over the last few days it's become clear now is the right time," and "I've always felt a strong drive and hunger for international cricket, and I take pride in knowing I've given it my all in every match I've played for New Zealand.
+Continuing with anything less wouldn't be right and I feel fortunate to step away on my own terms.

 Early life

 Williamson was born on 8 August 1990 in Tauranga, in the Bay of Plenty region on the North Island of New Zealand.
 His father Brett was a sales representative who had played under-17 and club cricket in New Zealand and his mother Sandra had been a representative basketball player.
 He has a twin brother Logan, who is one minute younger than him.
 The brothers have three older sisters, Anna, Kylie and Sophie.
 All three were accomplished volleyball players, and Anna and Sophie were in New Zealand age group teams.
 Williamson's grandmother Joan Williamson-Orr served as mayor of Taupō.
 His first cousin Dane Cleaver has also played international cricket for New Zealand.

 Williamson played senior representative cricket at the age of 14 and first-class cricket at 16.
 He attended Tauranga Boys' College from 2004 to 2008, where he was head boy in his final year.
 He was coached by Pacey Depina who described Williamson as having "a thirst to be phenomenal – but not at anyone else's expense."
 He reportedly scored 40 centuries before he left school.